1.3. DATA/TOOLS – WHAT YOU’LL NEED:

 Since UE4 doesn’t natively support geographic data, you’ll need a few tools to help you overcome this.
-This series of tutorials also uses some 3rd party content from the UE4 market place – if you want to follow the steps exactly, you’ll need that too:
+This tutorial uses some 3rd party content from the UE4 market place too – if you want to follow the steps exactly, you’ll need that as well:

 GIS (Geographic Information System) Software

-To read/prepare GIS data for UE4, you’re going to need some GIS Software.
+To prepare GIS data for UE4, you’re going to need some GIS Software.

-This tutorial uses an older version, Global Mapper 13, but you can mimic the processes in recent versions, QGIS, or similar.
+This tutorial uses QGIS Version 3.12, but you can copy the processes in other recent versions.